rachitj/ecommerce_transactions_project/README.md

   * Product Name
   * Price
 To keep it simple, we removed taxes, discounts.
 Note also that all prices are in USD (US Dollars).

+### Exchange Rates Data
+We would like you to consolidate your orders along with an exchange rate for the date of the order creations.
+This way, orders prices can be unified in Canadian Dollars (CAD), the currency that the Finance department of Namaste uses to report on.
+For this purpose, we use the free currency exchange rate API provided by: https://exchangeratesapi.io/